t3kt/luminator/README.md

 kinectscaledzmin | Minimum Z value of the range that coordinates are scaled to kinectscaledzmax | Maximum Z value of the range that coordinates are scaled to

 * TODO: document more variables

+## Coordinates

+Point coordinates are used in several places in the system.
+The meaning of these values depends on which coordinate space they were scaled to.

+The raw values from the Kinect are first passed through a tranform, which can be used to correct for the positioning and angle of the Kinect.
+These corrected values are considered to be in __world space__, which means that they use whatever units the Kinect outputs natively, which correspond to some sort of physical unit of measure.

+The __world space__ coordinates are then scaled to normalized ranges, such as -1 to 1 for X and Z, and 0 to 1 for Y. These values are considered to be in the __global scaled space__.
+The conversion from __global scaled space__ is based on system/environment settings.

+Within the control processing for each grid cell, the __global scaled space__ values are scaled relative to the bounds of the cell.
+So, if a user is standing in a cell, and their hand is all the way to the left side of that cell, its X coordinate would be 1 and the right side would be -1.
+These values are considered to be in the __cell space__.
+The per-cell values that the control system sends out to the other systems are in the __cell space__.

 ## Files/Directories
 File/Directory | Description